CyrusNajmabadi/lang-design/CollectionLiterals.md

 Computing the *natural element type* starts with three sets of types and expressions called `dictionary key set`, `dictionary value set`, and `remainder set`.

-The `dictionary key/value set` sets will either both be empty, or both be non-empty.
+The `dictionary key/value set` sets will either both be empty or both be non-empty.

 Each element of the literal is examined in the following fashion: